noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA3.md

 - Relevant Sources

 ##### Analysis and interpretation
-- Analysis of qualatative and quantitative data
+- Analysis of qualatative and quantitative data that identifies
+	- Relevant evidence
+	- Trends, patterns or relationships
+	- Limitations

+X3

-- Identification of evidence
+- Insightful interpreation of evidence justified by scientific a

+#####